nn4ncyy/SQL-Final-Project/cleaning_data.md

 SET unit_price= unit_price/1000000;
 ```

-## 5. Ensuring referential integrity between product SKU's in products, sales_by_sku, and sales_report tables
+## 5. Ensuring referential integrity between product SKU's in products and sales_by_sku tables

 ```
 # step 1. check if every row displays a distinct SKU for products table, and sales_by_sku table